Tl:DR: As a founder, you need a startup exit strategy. What works for you does not work for investors. Don’t get played.

 However, Williams was able to lead Wily to a big exit: a $375 million sale to Computer Associates in early 2006.
 Cirne admits he could never have accomplished such value creation, but he nevertheless was left with painful regrets about his early decisions that had led to his being replaced.

 What matters to you?
 Having the biggest possible founder exit, or being the boss of your own company ad infinitum?
 There may be some gradient between the two, but fundamentally once your train goes on the VC tracks there is no looking back.
-You are a VC funded company not a bootstrapped one.
+You are a VC-funded company not a bootstrapped one.
 Another way of thinking about ‘freedom’ is you have the freedom to build a company till you reach your limits, in the opinion of VCs, allow a professional CEO to step in, build it to a bigger exit and then have ‘financial freedom’ thereafter.
-Not about outcome for some.
+Not about the outcome for some.

 If the idea of being the CEO is symbolic of your freedom, then understand that the most important lever a VC has (if they control the board.
 Read: What is the difference between a founder and the board of directors?) to influence the value of their investment is the ability to choose and fire the CEO.
 Put another way, the most valuable lever they have is the ability to decide if you have control or not of the company you started.

 The reality is I think most founders are more mercenary than missionary at the end of the day, and so a nice big exit sounds pretty fine indeed.
-Only when it comes to the reality that you aren’t Bill Gates and don’t successfully navigate to retaining control and economics, it will be rather painful hit to your ego if you have one.
+Only when it comes to the reality that you aren’t Bill Gates and don’t successfully navigate to retaining control and economics, it will be a rather painful hit to your ego if you have one.